leafsphp/api-docs/src/docs/intro/first-app.md

 # Your first app ✨

-Before you go on, leaf MVC is powered by [Leaf](https://leafphp.dev/), so we'll recommend getting familiar with the core [Leaf package](https://leafphp.dev/) first.
+Before you go on, Leaf API is powered by [Leaf](https://leafphp.dev/), so we'll recommend getting familiar with the core [Leaf package](https://leafphp.dev/) first.
 Not to worry, it takes just about 5-10 minutes to completely learn the basics if you've used any PHP framework before.

 Note that all your development is done in the `App` directory.
-By default, a few demos have been created to give you a quick idea on how leaf MVC works.
+By default, a few demos have been created to give you a quick idea on how Leaf API works.

 ## Introduction 📖

-This is a little "tutorial" put together to introduce you to leaf MVC, and help you learn all needed concepts.
-We'll be building a simple blog to demonstrate how leaf MVC works.
+This is a little "tutorial" put together to introduce you to Leaf API, and help you learn all needed concepts.
+We'll be building a simple blog to demonstrate how Leaf API works.
 We’ll be using models, request, views, controllers, migrations, leaf’s command line tool and a whole lot of other tools provided for us.😎

 ::: warning Note that
 If you are not familiar with PHP, we recommend that you check out the [W3Schools PHP Tutorial](https://www.w3schools.com/php/default.asp) before continuing.